Colin Grainger: Musical career

 Grainger signed a contract with talent agent Len Young in 1956.
 His first gig was as a support act to American group the Hilltoppers in Sheffield, for which he was paid £50, singing three songs from the back catalogues of Al Jolson, Nat King Cole and Billy Eckstine.
 Due to his footballing career he was forced to turn down the offer to join the Hilltoppers on a financially lucrative tour of the US.
 His performance earned him a television appearance on ITV and a regular column in the Sport Express that was written by Brian Glanville.
 In summer 1957 he toured England and received vocal training from talent agent Joe Collins, father of actress Joan Collins.
 He then performed with Jack Hylton and his orchestra on ITV's After Hours show, presented by Hughie Green, and also did a television show for the BBC with Winifred Atwell, Eric Robinson and Matt Monro.
-He went on to be signed to the HMV label, releasing "This I Know"/"Are You" as a single in 1958.
+He went on to be signed to the His Master's Voice label, releasing "This I Know"/"Are You" as a single in 1958.

-In February 1958, he signed a contract with MCA on £250-a-week for the summer.
-He was offered the opportunity of touring Australia with comedian Nat Jackley in summer 1960, but turned it down as it would interfere with his pre-season training for football.
+In February 1958, he signed a contract with MCA, which was £250 a week for the summer.
+He was offered the opportunity of touring Australia with comedian Nat Jackley in the summer of 1960 but turned it down as it would interfere with his pre-season football training.
 On 13 June 1963, he shared a bill with the Beatles in Stockport, who received the same £50 fee as Grainger after having agreed to the gig some months earlier before their recent chart success with "Please Please Me" and "From Me to You".
-He gave his final performance in Leeds in August 1970 when he retired from performing in order to focus on his career in sales.
+He gave his final performance in Leeds in August 1970 when he retired from performing to focus on his career in sales.

-During his time as a footballer he was known as 'the singing winger' due to his vocal talent and the fact that he performed at pubs and clubs.
+During his time as a footballer, he was known as 'the singing winger' due to his vocal talent and performing at pubs and clubs.
 Of his singing career, Grainger said: "I was far more nervous before a gig than before a match.
 In football, you're one man of 11, but in singing, you're one man of one."
 Entertainment magazine The Stage described him as "a very pleasing vocalist, notable for a small style and ability to sustain long notes".